Al-Nabi Yunus Mosque: History

-The alleged grave of the Prophet Yunus was discovered by Jalal al-Din Ibrahim al-Khatni during his reconstruction of the site as a congregational mosque in 1365.
+The alleged grave of the Prophet Yunus was discovered by Jalal al-Din Ibrahim al-Khatni during his reconstruction of the site as a congregational mosque in 1365 CE.
 However, the mosque was also built over a demolished Assyrian Christian church that marked Jonah's grave.

 In 1924, the minaret was added to the mosque building by a Turkish architect.
 During Saddam Hussein's rule, the mosque was renovated and expanded.

-Construction

-The mosque has one minaret and a conical ribbed dome.
-The floors of the mosque are built out of Alabaster and the prayer rooms have arched entrances that are inscribed with Quranic verses.
+The mosque had one minaret and a conical ribbed dome.
+The floors of the mosque were built out of Alabaster and the prayer rooms had arched entrances that were inscribed with Quranic verses.

-The alleged tomb of Jonah is located at a corner of the mosque.
-The sarcophagus believed to be that of Jonah has a wooden zarih built around it.
+The alleged tomb of Jonah was located at a corner of the mosque.
+The sarcophagus believed to be that of Jonah had a wooden zarih built around it.

 In addition to Jonah's tomb, a modern shrine which contains the tomb of Shaykh Rashid Lolan is present next to the mosque.
-This shrine dates back to the 1960s.
+This shrine dates from the 1960s.

 2014 destruction

-On 24 July 2014, the building was blown up by the Islamic State of Iraq and the Levant, damaging several nearby houses.
-They stated that "the mosque had become a place for apostasy, not prayer."
+On 24 July 2014, the building was destroyed with explosives by the Islamic State of Iraq and the Levant, damaging several nearby houses.
+ISIL stated that "the mosque had become a place for apostasy, not prayer."